big-strong-schemers/.github/profile/README.md

 👩‍💻 Useful resources - None at the moment.
 Needs to be created

-🍿 Fun facts - we workout and train Gracie Jiu-Jitsu and believe in [Unlicense](https://unlicense.org/) and [Trade Free](https://www.trade-free.org/)
+🍿 Fun facts - we workout and train Gracie Jiu-Jitsu and believe in [Unlicense](https://unlicense.org/), [Trade Free](https://www.trade-free.org/), and [Solarpunk Utopia](https://builtin.com/greentech/solarpunk)